wbudoyo07/Interview-practice/js_Tech_interview/interview.md

 4) pure function ?
-that means a pure function always returns the same result given same parameters. benefit using pure function
+that means a pure function always returns the same result given same parameters. benefit using pure function. or Given the same input, will always return the same output.
 - is easy to test.

-5) function declartion and function expression ?
+5) function declaration and function expression ?
 A function declaration creates a function that you can call later in your code, the interpreter always looks for variables and function declarations before going through each section of a script, line-by -line.

 This means that a function created with a function declaration